Common Autism Myths: 14 Misconceptions About Autism Debunked

-At Blue Sky Learning, a team of neurodivergent-affirming therapists and coaches aims to debunk some of these myths in this blog
+At Blue Sky Learning, our team of neurodivergent-affirming therapists and coaches is committed to challenging these misconceptions and promoting understanding.

 While our understanding, research, and definition of autism have improved over the years, there is still work to be done to debunk the myths.

-Here are some of the common misconceptions about autism:
+Here are some of the common misconceptions about autism, and what’s actually true.

 Myth: Autism is Caused by Vaccines.